pingcap/tidb/docs/design/2022-04-15-multi-schema-change.md

 ### Non-goals

 - Support TiDB-specific Multi-Schema Change like `ADD TIFLASH REPLICA`, `ADD PARTITION`, `ALTER PARTITION`, etc.
-- Resolve the 'schema is change' error when DDL and DML are executed concurrently.
+- Resolve the 'schema is changed' error when DDL and DML are executed concurrently.
 - Be 100% compatible with MySQL.
 MySQL may reorder the execution of schema changes, which makes the behavior counter-intuitive.

 ## Proposal